haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s1.md

 ## CRITICAL INSTRUCTIONS FOR DOCUMENT GENERATION

-### ANTI-HALLUCINATION REQUIREMENTS

-**ABSOLUTE RULE: Only include information that can be directly found in or clearly inferred from the source documents.**

-1.  **NO FABRICATION:** Never create fictional information.
-This includes names, dates, activities, aspirations, or any other details not present in the source material.
-2.  **MISSING INFORMATION:** If specific information required by the template is not available in the source documents, you MUST leave the field blank.
-Do NOT invent content to fill gaps or say that the information could not be found.
-3.  **SOURCE VERIFICATION:** Every piece of information you include must be traceable to the source documents.

----

 ## Required Output File for This Stage

 You must create **only one file** in this stage.
 Use the `save_document_section` tool with the following parameters:

 *   **Filename to create:** `output_s1.md`

-### Important File Management Rules

-*   **One File Only:** Do not create any other files.
-Your only task is `output_s1.md`.
 *   **Correct Naming:** Use the exact `section_name` "Personal Details" in the tool.
-*   **Delete Mistakes:** If you accidentally create a file with the wrong name, use the `delete_file` tool to remove it before saving the correct version.

 ---